-An estimated 40 per cent of adults die each year in the UK without a Will.
-Sadly, this means that under the laws of intestacy which apply where no Will exists, a deceased’s estate could go to blood relations that they may not have been close to, rather than loved ones they would have chosen to be their beneficiaries.
+An estimated 40 per cent of adults die each year in the UK without making a Will.
+Sadly, this means that under the laws of intestacy, which apply where no Will exists, a deceased’s estate could go to blood relations that they may not have been close to, rather than loved ones they would have chosen to be their beneficiaries.

 Against this background, the Law Commission is currently consulting on proposals that could mean that making a Will becomes easier and much more in tune with the way society works today.
-The law governing the creation of Wills is mainly set out in the Wills Act of 1837, and the law that specifies when a person has the capacity to make a Will was established in a case heard in 1870.
+The law governing the creation of Wills is mainly set out in the Wills Act, 1837, and the law that specifies when a person has the capacity to make a Will was established in a case heard in 1870.

 Clearly, much has changed in the intervening years.
 More people today have sufficient property to make it important to control who receives it on their death.
 Cohabiting is more prevalent, as are second or extended families.
 Dementia and other disorders that affect a person’s mental capacity to make a Will are now better understood.